School of Education Annual Reporting Measures

 33%

 To assess the impact of program completers with 3-5 years of experience, we designed a research study.
 Our Institutional Review Board approved our project titled, "Investigating Education Preparation Program Completers’ Impact on K-12 Student Growth".
 We are using a mixed methods approach, collecting data with Gr 3-12 student surveys developed and validated by the Colorado Initiative and repeating the Missouri 1st year teacher and principal surveys.
 Data collected as part of this project adds direct and indirect data related to completers’ impact on student learning and growth.
-We have successfully recruited three completers, their principal, and their students to participate: one elementary education and two secondary completer teachers.
+We have successfully recruited four completers, their principal, and their students to participate: two elementary education and two secondary completer teachers.
 Principals (of these teacher completers) rated the teachers as “effective” on impacting student learning.
 According to K-12 student ratings, completer teachers are positively impacting student growth in the areas of student learning, student-centered environments, classroom community, and classroom management.
 These K-12 students described their teachers in some of the following ways:

 • “Mr. K will get to know us outside of the classroom.
 He’ll come to our choir concerts and wants to get to know us and going to see our other things we’re good at.”